 Syllabus: A syllabus is the descriptive overview of an official University course.
 Syllabi usually include, but are not limited to, the following: a course description, course objectives, required text(s), method of evaluation and grading and an outline of course topics, reading assignments including assignment and exam due dates.
-Faculty may include additional information that is not required, such as Web links or lists of suggested readings.
-Study guides for tests, lecture notes, handouts etc., even when they are attached or linked to a syllabus, are considered original teaching or course materials and not syllabus content.
+Faculty may include additional information that is not required, such as Web links, suggested reading, study guides for tests, lecture notes, handouts etc.